AkshayHinduja/akshayhinduja.github.io/index.md

 ## News

 ### 2023
+* Presenting a poster for our work "Sonar Image Correspondence using Pose Supervised Learning for Imaging Sonars" at IROS 2023, Detroit.
+We are presenting at two workshops, 2nd Advanced Marine Robotics and Closing the Loop on Localization.

+* Reviewing for IEEE Transactions on Robotics (T-RO)

+* Reviewing for IEEE Journal of Ocean Engineering (JOE)

+* Presented my thesis proposal title "Underwater Localization and Mapping for Cost-Effective Robots".
+Got a couple of exciting projects in line to improve feature-based SLAM using imaging sonars!

 * Reviewing for IEEE Transactions on Robotics (T-RO).

 * Our paper, "<i>Conditional GANs for Sonar Image Filtering with Applications to Underwater Occupancy Mapping</i>", has been accepted for ICRA 2023!.